gowade/wade/README.md

 #Is it ready?
 **Yes** it's ready to be used!
 But **No** it's not yet ready for a public announcement, not well tested, still needs some feedbacks and refinements, a lot stability problems may arise.
-Basically, "private beta" for now.
+Basically, "closed beta" for now.

 #License